 Before we started our own huge van life adventure, we decided that it would be best to rent a van to be sure that we enjoyed this type of travel – so this is where we had our very first experience of van life Norfolk.

-We have wanted to do some long-term travelling for a really long time and life kept getting in the way – most recently, covid being the issue.
+We had wanted to do some long-term travelling for a really long time but life kept getting in the way.

-Van life was something that we had not ever really considered before, we just planned to do the usual types of travelling through Asia, Bali etc.
+Van life was something that we had not ever really considered before, we just planned to do some backpacking type of travelling through Asia.

-So, this is when we started looking into alternative types of travel that could include Lottie, and this is when we really started to dig deeper into van life adventures!
+So, this is when we started looking into alternative types of travel that could include our dog Lottie, and this is when we really started to dig deeper into van life adventures!

-We watched SO many Youtube videos, did tonnes of research, read plenty of blogs and it was at this point we realised that this could be the type of travelling for us that would actually suit our personalities so much more than other types of travelling – backpacking etc.
+We watched SO many YouTube videos, did tonnes of research, read plenty of blogs and it was at this point we realised that this could be the type of travelling for us that would actually suit our personalities so much more than other types of travelling.